 I live in the family home at Laharn, Lombardstown.
 I am the youngest of seven children and son of the late William (Bill) and Margaret O’ Shea.
-I became an Independent member of Cork County Council representing the Mallow Electoral Area in June 2009 following success in the local elections.
-I was subsequently re-elected to Cork County Council in May 2014 representing the Kanturk/Mallow Municipal District.
+I became an member of Cork County Council in June 2009 following success in the local elections.
+I was subsequently re-elected to Cork County Council in May 2014 & May 2019 representing the Kanturk/Charleville Electoral Area of Cork County Council.

-I am currently on a career break from the HSE South to focus full time on local politics.
-Outside of politics, I am also an active member of the following community and voluntary groups:
+I work for the Mental Health Services in the Cork Kerry Community Healthcare of the HSE.
+Outside of politics, I am also an active member of the following community and voluntary boards/groups such as:

-- Laharn Community Action LTD; I am currently Chairperson of Laharn Community Action LTD, which is a voluntary group who provide a variety of traditional and cultural activities within the local community.
+Laharn Community Action CLG; I am currently a member of Laharn Community Action LTD, which is a voluntary group who provide a variety of traditional and cultural activities within the local community.
 Projects including the revival of dancing at the crossroads at Laharn Cross and the renovation of the old schoolhouse in Laharn into a new Community, Cultural & Heritage Centre is a sample of the groups recent efforts.

-- Board of Management, Glantane National School; I was delighted to join the Board of Management in Glantane National School in 2011.
-The school has gone through a remarkable transformation over these years with a significant extension to the school just complete.
+Board of Management, Glantane National School; I was delighted to join the Board of Management in Glantane National School in 2011.
+The school has gone through a remarkable transformation over these years with a significant extension to the school.
 I have been re-elected to the Board for another four year period by the Bishop of Cloyne, Most Rev. William Crean.
-I look forward to working with all the Board on advancing the school further in the coming years.
+I will continue to work with the Board on advancing the school further in the coming years.

-- Board of Management, Colaiste Treasa, Kanturk; I joined the Board of Management in Colaiste Treasa in September 2015 for a four year period.
+Board of Management, Colaiste Treasa, Kanturk; I joined the Board of Management in Colaiste Treasa in September 2015 for a four year period.
 The school, lead by Prinicpal John Murphy is a wonderful example of how secondary level education should be delivered.
-I look forward to working with the School and Board f Management on advancing the school further in the coming years and assisting them in their delivery of their much needed extension to the School.
+I will continue to work with the School and Board of Management on advancing the school further in the coming years.

-- Dromahane Community Park; I am very proud to be a trustee of the Dromahane Community Park Group, who are a relatively new organisation set up to develop the newly purchase Amenity Park for the village.
-Cork County Council purchased 6.4 acres in order to develop an Amenity Park & recreational Area for the village in 2014 which is seen as a fantastic opportunity for the area.
+Dromahane Community Park; I am very proud to be a trustee of the Dromahane Community Park Group, who were set up to develop the new Amenity Park for the village.
+Cork County Council purchased 6.4 acres in order to develop an Amenity Park & Recreational Area for the village in 2014 which is a fantastic opportunity for the area.